coldbox-templates/boxlang/readme.md

 ## 🐙 Docker Compose Stack

-We have included a [`docker/docker-compose.yaml`](docker/docker-compose.yml) stack that can be used to run the application in a container alongside a database.
+We have included an improved [`docker/docker-compose.yaml`](docker/docker-compose.yml) stack that can be used to run the application in a container alongside a database.
 We have included support for MySQL, PostgreSQL and MSSQL.
-We have also included the `run-script docker:stack` command you so you compose the stack up or down.
+We have also included the `run-script docker:stack` command so you can compose the stack up or down with enhanced configuration and better networking.

 ```bash
 run-script docker:stack up